 Beginning in 2018, the City established an annual budget process that allows for discussion by City Council throughout the year about a variety of topics related to the budget.
 The tentative calendar for 2018 is as follows:

 - April 17th - Review capital and operational budget requests by Boards and Commissions

 - May 1st - Evaluate City's programs, goals and key performance indicators

-- July 12th - Budget retreat to review capital improvement requests, revenue trends, projections and assumptions, expenditure targets and focus areas based on updated key performance indicator data
+- July 12th - Budget retreat to review capital improvement requests, financial policies, revenue trends, projections and assumptions, expenditure targets and focus areas based on updated key performance indicator data

 - September 4th - Recommended biennial budget for 2019-2020 presented and public hearing set

 - September 11th - Special meeting to review recommended budget